pawan-shivarkar/pawan-shivarkar/README.md

 Some of my work and findings (List is blend of individual + collaborative team efforts):
 ------------------------------------------------------------------------------------
 - CVE-2025-6018: Chained LPE in SUSE 15 PAM.
+- CVE-2025-30452 Input validation vulnerability in sandbox component of macOS,
 - CVE-2025-6019: Chained LPE in libblockdev/udisks.
 - CVE-2025-5054 & CVE-2025-4598: Info disclosure via Race Condition in Apport & systemd-coredump,
 - No CVE (Bypass):Three bypasses of Ubuntu's unprivileged user namespace restrictions